moorepants/dissertation/control.rst

    He designed a robot balancing bicycle which controls a gimbaled gyroscope to apply a restoring torque with respect to the sensed roll angle, but was not successful at balancing the real robot.
-:cite:`Miyagishi2003`, :cite:`Kageyama200`, :cite:`Miyagishi2006`
+:cite:`Miyagishi2003`, :cite:`Kageyama2004`, :cite:`Miyagishi2006`
-   These two papers, among others, detail work on a Honda motorcycle robot, of which they say the controller is modeled after a human.
+   These three papers, among others, detail work on a Honda motorcycle robot, of which they say the controller is modeled after a human.
 The video demonstrations of this vehicle indicate that it may be the most manually realistically controlled robot there is, not mention that is seems to work really well.
 Most of these papers are in Japanese and I've had trouble finding others, so I cannot comment on the details.
 :cite:`Tanaka2004`
    They successfully balances a bicycle on rollers with a PD roll angle to